RoamingCloud7/cumulus/README.md

 ### Features
 - Implemented user login and logout.
 - Guest: browse and view the details of blog posts.
-- User: create, view, edit and
+- User: create, view, edit and delete the blog posts.
 - Enabled editing blog posts with markdown editor.